Street art: Europe

-Sarajevo has become a major hub for street art in Southeastern Europe.
+Sarajevo became a major hub for street art in Southeastern Europe in the 2010s.
 It hosts the Sarajevo Street Art Festival and the acclaimed 3D street art festival, Beton Fest.
 The former is held in July of every year and lasts for three days.
 Each year's edition is made up of numerous street performances, the creation of a new street arts bohemian quarter in the city, concerts, the painting of large murals and the showcasing of other creative art forms.
 The latter is the only 3D street art festival in Southeastern Europe and has hosted many renowned street artists such as Vera Bugatti, Giovanna la Pietra, Tony Cuboliquido, Manuel Bastante and others.

 Asia

 India

 In India, street art is hugely popular.
 Many of the film and TV series promotional materials were created by street painters/artists.
 Currently, digital art is replacing hand painted posters.
 From 1960 to the 1990s, the street posters worked well and impressed audiences.
 In the 1990s the hand painted posters started to be replaced by flex banners outside theatres.
 After the 2000s, the popularity of street posters started to decline, being replaced by digitally printed posters.
 Street art painting and street art drawing sketch has since declined in India due to the replacement by digital posters.